Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy-efficient ML

 \subsection{\uppercase{ML at the Device: TinyML}}

-TinyML is a field of ML focused on computationally efficient and HW-constrained algorithms for deployment on low-power IoT devices \cite{Kallimani.2023}.
-TinyML-equipped IoT devices can energy-efficiently execute a broader set of tasks and make autonomous decisions without continuously relying on cloud/network services.
-This will surely reduce network traffic and latency in decision-making, and increase privacy.
-Moreover, TinyML has the potential to enable ML applications in intermittent connectivity scenarios because of its on-device data processing and autonomous decision-making features.
+TinyML focuses on computationally efficient and HW-constrained ML algorithms for low-power IoT devices \cite{Kallimani.2023}.
+TinyML-equipped IoT devices can energy-efficiently execute tasks and make autonomous decisions without continuously relying on cloud/network services.
+This reduces network traffic and latency in decision-making and increases privacy.
+Due to this and its on-device data processing capability, TinyML may assist with intermittent connectivity/computing.